Steps to Enrollment

 Evaluation of Transcripts for Transfer Students

-Students may request the College to conduct a course-by-course evaluation of official transcripts from regionally accredited colleges and universities or a college or university that has been approved by committee review.
-For a list of regional accrediting agencies, students may refer to the Transfer Credit section of the catalog.
+Students may request the College to conduct a course-by-course evaluation of official transcripts from colleges and universities accredited by one of the Texas Higher Education Coordinating Board (THECB) Recognized Accreditors.
 To request an evaluation, students may call 281-998-6150 or contact the campus Admissions or Educational Planning, Counseling, & Completion Office.
 Transcripts must be received and on file by the College before students submit the Transcript Evaluation Form.

 When the evaluation is completed, the student will be notified via his or her College email account after which the student may view the equivalent courses by going to SOS, clicking Student Records, and then clicking Unofficial Transcript.